Hydra-Chain/hydragon-core-contracts/README.md

 - Delegation: Keep the base delegate functionality
 - Delegation Pool Lib: This library is used for managing delegators and their rewards within a staking pool.
 - Liquid Delegation - handles actions within the Lydra token, including minting, burning, calculating liquidity Debts and more.
-- Vested Delegation - handling vested positions (thru Managers), swapping, delegating, cutting and more.
+- Vested Delegation - handling vested positions (through Managers), swapping, delegating, cutting and more.

-#### HydraStaking:

-Contracts that keep validator’s stake and distribute rewards

-- Staking - handles the base stake functions
-- Delegated Staking - synch information on delegate from Hydra Delegation contract
-- Liquid Staking - handles actions within the Lydra token, including minting, burning, calculating liquidity Debts and more.
-- Penalizeable Staking - handle penalizing validators on ban, and withdrawing banned funds
-- StateSyncStaking - This contract is used to emit a specific event when staked balance changes
-- Vested Staking - Handle vested staked positions

 #### HydraVault:

-A contract that is used for keeping Dao Incentive funds and distributes them to a contract
+A contract that is used for keeping DAO Incentive funds and distributes them to a contract

 #### LiquidityToken:

-An ERC20 that represent the staked/delegated Hydra, could be used for trading, while waiting for the potions to grow.
+An ERC20 that represents the staked/delegated Hydra, could be used for trading while waiting for the position to grow.

 #### PriceOracle:

-A oracle that validators vote from, agreeing on a specific price and updating it on the APR calculator.
+An oracle that validators vote from, agreeing on a specific price and updating it on the APR calculator.

 - SortedPriceList: Library for keeping a sorted list when validators vote, so we can easily calculate the average price later.

 #### RewardWallet:

-A contracts that distributes the rewards for stakers and delegators
+A contract that distributes the rewards for stakers and delegators

 #### VestingManager:

-A manager that handles your vested positions (could have one manager per positions on validator) If you need to have 2 positions on the same validator that are not finished are claimed, you need 2 managers.
-One managers could handle many validator positions.
+A manager that handles your vested positions (could have one manager per positions on a validator) If you need to have 2 positions on the same validator that are not finished are claimed, you need 2 managers.
+One manager could handle many validator positions.

 - Vesting Manager Factory - a contract that creates vesting managers and keeps that for user vesting managers addresses.